Hurwitz spaces and Inverse Galois Theory: Recent advances II: Rational points over finite fields

 \begin{definition} Given a subgroup $H\subset G$, the \emph{splitting number} $\Omega_c(H)$ of a subgroup $H\subset G$ is the difference between the number of conjugacy classes of $H$ contained in some class in $c$ and the number of conjugacy classes of $G$ in $c$. \end{definition}

-The non-splitting assumption means that $\Omega_c(H)=0$ for every subgroup $H\subset G$.
+The non-splitting assumption for $c$ a single conjugacy class means that $\Omega_c(H)=0$ for every subgroup $H\subset G$.
 As Seguin shows, the splitting number relates to the stratification of the scheme of components described in \S \ref{ssec:scheme-components}: $\dim(\gamma(H))=\Omega_c(H)+1$ for every subgroup $H\subset G$ \cite[Theorem 1.2]{countcomp}.
 The pertinence of the splitting number is even more striking in \cite[Theorem 1.4]{countcomp} which counts the components of the Hurwitz space when the branch point number grows:

 \begin{theorem} Let $(\xi_C)_{C\in c}$ be a family of integers $\xi_C\geq 0$ indexed by $c$.
 Let ${\rm HF}_H(r)$ be the number of components of the Hurwitz space of {connected} $H$-covers of $\Pp^1$ such that, for each $C \in c$, each conjugacy class of $H$ in $C\cap H$ appears $r \xi_C$ times in the Inertia Canonical Invariant.
 Then the function ${\rm HF}_H$ is a $O(r^{\Omega_c(H)})$ and is not a $o(r^{\Omega_c(H)})$. \end{theorem}